This page outlines the types of analytics challenges I typically support across enterprise, consulting, and advisory environments.

 Automated regulatory and compliance reporting using SQL and Python, producing compliance-ready outputs

-Delivered seven-figure net present value (NPV) over five years by replacing manual reporting processes
+Delivered seven-figure ROI over five years by replacing manual reporting processes

 Saved hundreds of hours per month through automation of operational and regulatory reporting